Would you have ever thought that you can improve your thyroid health with nothing more than light?

 The more skin exposure the better.

-It’s recommended that you get plenty of exposure to both your neck (thyroid) and chest (thymus).
+For general use, it’s recommended that you get plenty of exposure to both your neck (thyroid) and chest (thymus).

-Start with the lamp(s) 2 to 3 feet away.
+Place the lamp(s) 2 to 3 feet away.

 Are You Ready for Light Therapy?